heru-himawan-tl/fdaf/README.md

 The modern design of a Java web-application applies the separation between web-tier (web-application itself) as the _View_ and as the _Controller_ over the business-tier as the _Model_.
-There are some technical considerations in applying this design pattern, for example in case of security matter: _In order to achieve some security norms, the business layer has to reside in a more secure place that will not exposed directly to Internet_.
+There are various technical considerations in applying this kind of design pattern, for example in cases:
+- Security matter: In order to achieve some security norms, the business layer has to reside in a more secure place that will not exposed directly to Internet.
+- Interactivity matter: A web-application must keep its function interactively without encountered total interruption whenever the business-tier fall in serious problem.
+For example, when business-tier encountered database-server problem, the web-tier will keep interact to the user by informing current situation to let the user take reasonable decision in working with the web-application in current situation.

 ## Builtin Ready-To-Use-Application-Modules Source Codes